VitMain/KEA-choc-keycaps/README.md

 ## Print Settings
-I print these reliably on a Bambu Lab X1C, with a .4mm nozzle, with PLA+.
-I find black looks the best as the layer lines are harder to see.
+I print these reliably on a Bambu Lab X1C, with a .4mm nozzle, with eSun PLA+.
+I find black looks the best as the layer lines are harder to see, however if you fine tune you can get them pretty invisible with any colour.

+They are designed to be printed standing upright, as that gives the prongs optimal strength and avoid them breaking off in the switch.

 My print settings are the following:
 - Layer Height: .08mm
 - Line Width: .42mm
 - Wall Loops: 3